 Her responsibilities include leading and developing curriculum, reporting and assessment, staff professional development, budgeting, developing education outside the classroom programmes, and staffing in the Middle School.
 Together with Assistant Head, Deborah Lean, Margaret also oversees the Middle School pastoral network, recognising the complexities and overlap of the pastoral and curriculum roles in the Middle School.

-This year Margaret is focused on connecting with the community and to that end she has parent drop in times every Tuesday and Thursday from 8.25am – 9.00am (but will happily see you outside of those hours by appointment).
+This year Margaret is focused on connecting with the community and to that end she has a parent drop in time every Monday from 8.00am – 8.45am (but will happily see you outside of those hours by appointment).